• Home

 5 Years

-We know that kids learn best through play, but play is not only good for academic learning but also for social development.
-When kids play, they have endless opportunities to practice social skills and learn from their friends.
+We know that children learn best through play, but play is not only good for academic learning but also for social development.
+When children play, they have endless opportunities to practice social skills and learn from their friends.
 They often practice:

 Social Skills Activities for Preschoolers

-Some of my favorite activities that I’ve used in my classroom and with my own boys to help them practice social skills are simple, quick, and easy to do.
+Some of my favorite activities I’ve used in my classroom and with my own children to help them practice social skills are simple, quick, and easy to do.

 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.